-As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 100mA or so), and only where there is no possibility of contact with any part of the connected circuit.
-There is no such thing as a 'safe' transformerless power supply, and Microchip's TB008 should be withdrawn immediately, as it is potentially lethal.
+As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 25mA or so), and only where there is no possibility of contact with any part of the connected circuit.
+There is no such thing as a 'safe' transformerless power supply, and they are potentially lethal.
 There are so many limitations and so few advantages to this approach that IMO it is usually a pointless exercise, unless one has a mains powered appliance that needs a low current supply that can remain completely isolated from contact with the outside world.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2005.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|